Amlwch is a small village on the North East tip of the Island of Anglesey off the North Wales coast.

 This in turn resulted in the growth of smaller industries in the area and the migration of people to and from the area.

-Even thought the mine and ship building industry is past it's peak the legacy maritime and chemical industry continues to survive in the area.
+Even though the mine and ship building industry is past its peak the legacy maritime and chemical industry continues to survive in the area.